 In fact, some people would say that the most annoying sound a leaf blower can produce is the high-pitched whining that is the result of the air output.
 Prolonged exposure to that kind of noise can have serious consequences.
 Aside from the potential hearing loss, users may also experience high blood pressure and cholesterol due to the additional stress noise puts on the body.

-How to Find a Quiet Leaf Blower
+How to Find the Right Quiet Leaf Blower

 Before I recommend a few of the quietest leaf blowers I’ve seen, I wanted to give you some tips you can use to find a unit that suits your needs.
 So let’s start by briefly discussing how manufacturers measure the amount of noise their blowers produce.

-Learn What the Noise Levels in the Product Descriptions Mean
+Learn What the Noise Levels Mean

 As I have previously mentioned, most leaf blowers produce sounds that measure upwards of 100 decibels.
 That’s incredibly loud, especially for the person who happens to be standing right next to it.
 If you’re exposed to that kind of noise, you’ll probably keep hearing it long after you’ve turned the blower off.